MyMNProject/mymn-guides/guides/auto_guide.md

 Log into your linux Vps and copy the line below and press enter:

-* cd && bash -c "$(wget -O - https://raw.githubusercontent.com/telostia/mymn-guides/master/guides/mymn_auto.sh)"
+cd && bash -c "$(wget -O - https://raw.githubusercontent.com/telostia/mymn-guides/master/guides/masternode_auto.sh)"
 when asked to paste genkey. right click to paste your genkey in.

-#devfeeupgrade script
-* cd && bash -c "$(wget -O - https://raw.githubusercontent.com/telostia/mymn-guides/master/guides/devfeeupgrade.sh)"

-#MN testing script
-* cd && bash -c "$(wget -O - https://raw.githubusercontent.com/telostia/mymn-guides/master/guides/masternode_auto.sh)"

 ---------------------------------
 Windows wallet to add masternode
 ---------------------------------

-1. Open the VET Coin Desktop Wallet.
+1. Open the MyMN Coin Desktop Wallet.
 2. Go to RECEIVE and create a New Address: MN1
 3. Send 20000 mymn to MN1.
 4. Wait for confirmations.